premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 #### Review

 In this lab you went through the steps required to get started with core eDiscovery, including setting up the role permissions for eDiscovery and creating an eDiscovery case.
-With the case, created you went through the Core eDiscovery workflow, by creating an eDiscovery hold, creating a search query.
+With the case, created you went through the Core eDiscovery workflow, by creating an eDiscovery hold, creating a search query and then you read on the process of exporting the results of the search to use further investigation.